ipld/specs/README.md

 ### Codec

 A codec exposes serialization and deserialization for IPLD blocks.
-If it also supports content addressable links then the codec also exposes those links as `CID`'s.
+If it also supports content addressable links then the codec exposes those links as `CID`'s.
 A codec also supports atomic IPLD Path lookups on the block.

 #### Serializer, Deserializer and Format